palistra/devops-demolabs/InterConnect/Extended/lab-2-create-order-toolchain-using-pre-built-template.md

 6. If you haven't authorized Bluemix to access GitHub, you need to:

       1. Click **Authorize** to go to the GitHub website.
-      2. Enter your GitHub username and password.
+      2. If prompted for credentials, enter your GitHub username and password. and click **Sign in**.
-      3. Click **Sign in**.
       4. Click **Authorize application**.

 7. The input panel for the Toolchain creation is displayed.
 A graphical representation of the Toolchain is at the top.
 This Toolchain uses the GitHub repository to store and version code.
 It includes the GitHub Issue tracker.
 It has one Pipeline for building and deploying code and the application gets deployed to Bluemix.
 ![DevOpsSimpleOrderToolchainGraphical](screenshots/DevOpsSimpleOrderToolchainGraphical.png)

-8. The Organization is pre-populated with the _DevOpsLab_ Organization we created earlier.
-The _ToolchainName_ is pre-populated with the name specified in the template and a timestamp appended to keep it unique.
+8. The Organization is pre-populated with the Organization we created earlier.
+The _Toolchain Name_ is pre-populated with the name specified in the template and a timestamp appended to keep it unique.
 An enterprise might rename the Toolchain to something more meaningful, but we will leave it as is.
 (Note that all the fields and field values are specified in the Template.)
 ![DevOpsSimpleOrderToolchainOrg](screenshots/DevOpsSimpleOrderToolchainOrg.png)

 9. The next section displays the configuration for the Tool Integrations.
 The blue box surrounds and highlights the tool for which integration information is displayed, initially GitHub.